Title: Student Admission Process

 To establish procedures for admission to South Florida State College (SFSC)

-- New students seeking admission to college credit and certificate programs must file an Application for Admission, provide relevant test scores or complete the appropriate testing, complete an orientation and meet with an advisor prior to scheduling of classes.
+- New students seeking admission to college credit and certificate programs must file an Application for Admission, determine testing exemption status, provide relevant test scores or complete the appropriate testing if needed, complete an orientation and meet with an advisor prior to scheduling of classes.

 - Applicants must complete and sign the Application for Admission form verifying that all information is correct and accurate.